 DISCUSSION

 Portal hypertension and HCC are common late complications of liver cirrhosis and sometimes occur simultaneously [10].
 There are various treatments for HCC, depending on the nature of the tumor, and TAE/TACE and RFA have become important approaches in recent years, along with RFA for small HCC[11].
-The treatment of portal hypertension included administration of oral medicine, such as non-selective beta blockers (NSBB), and surgical shunts, but TIPS is used more widely due to its safety and effectiveness in patients complicated with portal hypertension.
+The treatment of portal hypertension included administration of oral medicine, such as non-selective beta blockers, and surgical shunts, but TIPS is used more widely due to its safety and effectiveness in patients complicated with portal hypertension.
 However, according to the current guidelines for the treatment of portal hypertension, TIPS is contraindicated in patients with liver cancer.

 One of the factors limiting the application of TIPS placement in patients with portal hypertension and liver cancer is its feasibility and safety.
 Liu et al[12] reported 58 HCC patients with portal vein tumor thrombosis with TIPS treatment; 8.6% of the tumors ruptured and required emergency treatment.
 Although it has been reported that large liver tumors are prone to rupture[13], there is no evidence that the risk of rupture is associated with tumor size in the TIPS process.
 Qiu et al[14] reported the largest group of 209 cases, but did not find severe complications, such as abdominal bleeding and tumor rupture.
 Importantly, we believe that advanced surgical techniques and meticulous preoperative preparation may reduce the occurrence of serious adverse events; however, further prospective studies are needed to confirm this.

 In this study, 97.69% of the TIPS procedures were completed successfully, with no serious procedure-related complications, such as tumor rupture or bleeding, either from tumor puncture or directly from venous puncture in the tumor tissue.
-These results suggest that, as long as there is strict selection of suitable cases, combined with the experience of skilled TIPS placement, severe complications will continue to be rare.
+These results suggest that, as long as there is strict selection of suitable cases combined with the experience of skilled TIPS placement, severe complications will continue to be rare.

 TACE takes the advantage of the hepatic dual blood supply resulting in embolization of the tumor-feeding hepatic arteries, while portal venous flow to normal hepatocytes is preserved[15].
 TACE in TIPS patients may be associated with increased hepatotoxicity[16].
-This important change in the blood supply may aggravate hepatic necrosis[17] and when arteries that supply HCC are embolized, many factors can compensate for liver failure[18].
+This important change in the blood supply may aggravate hepatic necrosis[17], and when arteries that supply HCC are embolized, many factors can compensate for liver failure[18].
 In a patient with TIPS, the hepatic portal venous perfusion is altered as portal venous flow is decompressed to the systemic circulation[19].
 When TIPS is created, the liver loses most of its blood supply, and if TACE is performed in the short term, local liver necrosis increases the possibility of liver failure.
-In Group A, 79 cases underwent TIPS first then TACE; hepatic function recovery was difficult and 13 cases developed hepatic failure.
+In Group A, 79 cases underwent TIPS first then TACE; hepatic function recovery was difficult, and 13 cases developed hepatic failure.
 As for safety, we suggest that TACE should precede TIPS.